Vandita123/Jobhub/README.md

 Admin and employers can keep the jobs catalogue updated all the time so that the Job seekers get the updated information all the time.

-PRODUCT FUNCTIONS
+<b>PRODUCT FUNCTIONS</b>
 Functioning is as follows:
 ⮚ A welcome page will be redirected the user to avail the displayed functionalities
 ⮚ Jobseeker has to register first for applying job
-  o On clicking the login button the jobseeker will be redirected to the login page o Jobseeker can view customised vacancy posted in the portal o Jobseeker get notification about the new position recently posted on the website. o For applying job, jobseeker has to fill some personal information and upload his resume o A confirmation message will be received by jobseeker after registration ⮚ Jobprovider has to register first for posting any vacancy o On clicking the login button the Jobprovider will be redirected to the login page o For posting vacancy, job provider has to fill information about the post like position, time duration, salary, etc o A confirmation message will be received by jobseeker after posting o Jobprovider can view the profile and resume of job seeker who has applied in their particular vacancy
+     o On clicking the login button the jobseeker will be redirected to the login page o Jobseeker can view customised vacancy posted in the portal o Jobseeker get notification about the new position recently posted on the website. o For applying job, jobseeker has to fill some personal information and upload his resume o A confirmation message will be received by jobseeker after registration
+⮚ Jobprovider has to register first for posting any vacancy
+     o On clicking the login button the Jobprovider will be redirected to the login page o For posting vacancy, job provider has to fill information about the post like position, time duration, salary, etc o A confirmation message will be received by jobseeker after posting o Jobprovider can view the profile and resume of job seeker who has applied in their particular vacancy
-⮚ The admin can control website o On clicking the login button the admin will be redirected to the login page o The admin can view the total number of job seeker and job provider registered in the portal o The admin can update database of jobseeker and job provider So, the functions allowed for each type of user are specified below:
+⮚ The admin can control website
+     o On clicking the login button the admin will be redirected to the login page o The admin can view the total number of job seeker and job provider registered in the portal o The admin can update database of jobseeker and job provider
+So, the functions allowed for each type of user are specified below:
 ⮚ ADMIN
 This user is responsible for maintaining and updating the website and viewing the total numbers